MSDLLCpapers/MGtree/README.md

 * `MGtree.py`

 For each command, the output files are checked against expected results.
 For MGtree.py, all three output files are checked.
 The script prints the diffs of the output files, and a summary of the test results.

+To invoke the tests, simply run `bash test.sh`.

 <a name="misc"></a>
 ## Miscellaneous